-Based on the resolution of the stockholders' meeting held on June 19, 2023, the Company increased its common stock through the issuance of stock dividends by transferring retained earnings amounting to \$119,228.
+Based on the resolution of the shareholders' meeting held on June 19, 2023, the Company increased its capital through the issuance of shares by transferring retained earnings amounting to \$119,228.
 The newly issued shares totaled 11,923 thousand shares with a par value of NTD 10 per share.
 The effective date is August 2, 2023, and the registration procedures has been completed.

-Based on the resolution of the stockholders' meeting held on June 19, 2023, the Company decided to issue 203 thousand new shares with par value of NTD10 per share as employees' remuneration amounting to 22,178.
-The registration procedures have been completed, please refer to note 6(v).
+Based on the resolution of the shareholders' meeting held on June 19, 2023, the Company decided to issue 203 thousand new shares with par value of NTD10 per share as employees' remuneration amounting to \$22,178.
+The registration procedures have been completed.

-Based on the resolution of the Board of Directors held on August 10, 2023, the Company decided to issue 12,000 thousand new shares with par value of NTD10 per share and an issue price of NTD 80 per share, as cash capital increase amounting to \$960,000, among them 10% of the total number of shares issued for employees' subscription, with September 25, 2023, as the base date of the capital increase, and the registration procedures have been completed, and all of the payment for the shares issued have been received.
+Based on the resolution of the Board of Directors' meeting held on August 10, 2023, the Company decided to issue 12,000 thousand new shares with par value of NTD10 per share, at an issuance price of NTD 80 per share, raising \$960,000, 10% of the total number of shares issued were reserved for employees' subscription, with September 25, 2023, as the base date of the capital increase.
+The relevant registration procedures have been completed, and all of the payment for the shares issued have been received.